uvaai/pdp/_schedules/3 Spring 2021/index.md

 An essential part of working completely online will be to get to know your fellow students.
 For this purpose we'll host morning meetings every day at **09:00** for all of you.
-Here you'll divide into smaller groups of 4 or 5 student, and have a cup of coffee and start the day together.
+Here you'll divide into smaller groups of 4 or 5 students, and have a cup of coffee and start the day together.
 The meeting can be joined at [Wonder.me](https://www.wonder.me/r?id=c6cdcb4d-7901-44dc-9b9f-fe90898c22a5).

 These meetings will also be useful to discuss your progress and what you're